Spreadsheet Chart Overview

 - 4 minutes to read

-You can also embed small charts, or sparklines, in worksheet cells.
-Refer to the Sparklines section for examples on how to create sparkline groups of different types and adjust their appearances.
+You can also embed small charts (or sparklines) in worksheet cells.
+Refer to the following section for details on how to create sparkline groups of different types and define their appearance: Sparklines.

 End users can select a chart on the Insert tab in the Charts group.